-If the child is 10 years of age or older and the adoption will change the child’s name, the child must consent to the name change in writing.
+If the child is ten years of age or older and the adoption will change the child’s name, the child must consent to the name change in writing.
 See Texas Family Code 45.002(b).

-Note: The court may waive this requirement if it would “serve the child’s best interest.”
+Note: The court may waive this requirement if it is in the child's best interest.

 What gets decided in a stepparent adoption case?